Alapp1/flight_finder/README.md

 # flight_finder
 # Project Overview

-This project is a Python script that utilizes Windscribe VPN and the Selenium framework to scrape Expedia for the cheapest flights within a specified region.
+This project is a Python script that utilizes Windscribe VPN and the Selenium framework to scrape Expedia for the cheapest flights throughout all of Windscribe's locations.

 ## User Interaction